In this entry: Diving at Tanjung Bira or Bira Cape in the south of Sulawesi Island, Indonesia

-The massive island of Sulawesi had so much to offer, I traveled across the island overland for about a month.
+The are an amazing variety of things to do around Sulawesi.
+I traveled across the island overland for about a month.
 I started the journey in the south at the beach town Bira, from here I made my way towards the Togean Islands in Central Sulawesi and explored Bunaken and Lembeh Strait in the north of the island.

 Pantai Bira – South Sulawesi

 Diving in the area was relatively unknown when I went there, but Bira Dive Camp was extensively promoted by Gili Divers in Gili Travangan.
 They told about many pelagics species; big bullsharks, hammerheads, tunas lots of white tip reef sharks, giant marble rays, turtles and sunfish.
 Also many small critters such as nudis, pipefish, frogfish and pygmy seahorse surounding the beautiful coral reefs.
 Unfortunately I saw very little of these diving at Bira.